cory-g/Portfolio-Projects/README.md

 I am also a Father, Husband, dog lover.
 Avid mycologist & cacti propagator.

 ## What do we have here?
-I have created this repo as a place to showcase some of the work I have done while working with SQL, R, and Tableau.
+I have created this repo as a place to showcase some of the work I have done with SQL, R, and Tableau.

 ## Contact Information
 I can be reached via e-mail at: Cory.Gargan@tuta.io